-Kathleen Reynolds, wife of former taoiseach Albert Reynolds, dies aged 88
+Kathleen Reynolds, the wife of former taoiseach Albert Reynolds, has died aged 88.

 It is understood Mrs Reynolds died at the family home in Dublin in the early hours of Tuesday morning and had been ill for some time.